-Wastewater De-Watering Press in Construction
+Wastewater De-watering Press under construction

 Carryovers and Closeouts

 The following table summarizes the existing capital projects that were appropriated in prior fiscal years.
 Several of the capital projects are projected to be completed by June 30, 2025, and will be capitalized.
 Any unspent funds will be returned to the appropriate reserve fund.
 Ongoing capital projects will carry over into the FY2025-26 budget.